 In the beginning:

-We began to build this company in 1989 as a graphic design and clothing company.
+I began to build this company in 1989 as a graphic design and clothing company.
 The company has gone through several name changes (Artifax, Pedagogi and Moor Graphix).
-We decided to separate the company into 2 divisions.
-Moor Graphix is now the graphic design division driving the imagery for the new division Amerukhan Basic Clothing our clothing and home decor division.
+I decided to separate the company into 2 divisions.
+Moor Graphix is now the graphic design division driving the imagery for the new division Amerukhan Basic Clothing, our clothing and home decor division.

 Both companies are online right now.
 While selling exclusively online we will continue to provided graphic design services to small and large companies, and work cultural events, festivals, fairs and concerts on the East Coast.
 If you would like us to attend your event as a vendor please reach out!